sallySalem/MemoryLeakCatalog/docs/Listener.md

 1. Run the app and navigate to the `ListenerActivity`.
 2. Rotate the device several times to trigger `Activity` destruction and recreation.
 3. Use the Android Studio Profiler to capture a heap dump.
 4. Filter for `ListenerActivity` in the profiler.
-You will see multiple instances of the activity in memory, indicating they were not garbage collected.

 ![listener_ml.png](../media/listener_ml.png)

 ### Fixing the Memory Leak